Armadale railway station, Perth: 2020s rebuild

 As a part of the Metronet Byford Rail Extension project, the Armadale Road, Forrest Avenue and Church Avenue railway crossings were removed by elevating the rail on a viaduct, and road-over-rail bridges built to replace the Eleventh Road and Thomas Road crossings.
 The pedestrian crossings at Frys Lane and Seventh Road were rebuilt, going under the elevated rail.
 The elevated rail starts approximately 450 metres north of Armadale Road, and will continue until returning to ground level, around 420 metres south of Church Avenue.

 Elevating the rail through Armadale involved building a new elevated Armadale station.
 The existing station was demolished starting with the platforms on 11 December 2023 and then the terminal building on 13 December, leading to the station being fully demolished by 15 December.
 The new station is a more modern design with lifts, escalators, three platforms (two urban and one regional), a bus interchange (including a dedicated stop for Transwa coaches) as well as 8 hectares of new public space beneath the elevated tracks.
 The Armadale line and Australind service closed for 18 months to allow construction to take place, starting on 20 November 2023.
 The new station and extension to Byford opened on 12 October 2025.
-The Australind service will resume in early 2026.
+The Australind service resumed on 29 June 2026.